 Spanish accounts say the ancient CHamoru would make a pilgrimage to the sacred site every year to pay homage to their creator, Fo'na.

 While the CHamoru honored this sacred tradition for thousands of years, the arrival of Spanish colonizers in the 16th century shifted the realm of religion on Guam.

 The CHamorus' traditional pilgrimage was deemed "pagan" by the Spanish, Guampedia states.
 Catholic missionaries destroyed many sacred spaces across the island, including Fuha, and erected churches in their place.

-Ancestral spirits alive on
+Ancestral spirits live on

 Hundreds of years have passed since those times, but the colonial destruction of the Spanish era has left much of Guam's lands and indigenous culture irreparably damaged into the modern age.

-Of the few island treasures colonizers have failed to destroy or dispel, however, is the ancestral spirit that still resides in sacred spaces across the Marianas.
+Of the few island treasures colonizers have failed to destroy or dispel, however, is the ancestral spirit that resides in sacred spaces across the Marianas.

 Through the centuries, the CHamoru, even now, have rock-solid respect for their ancestors – the taotaomo'na.

 They believe in and exhibit a reverence for these sacred places that often lie deep in isolated jungles and in the island's more remote areas, such as Fuha.